Jabulani-N/tutorials_and_playground/experiments/video_manipulation/devlog.md

  - [ ] Package app into a portable form
    - [x] linux version
    - [ ] windows version
+     - windows moviepy may not automatically be getting the dependencies. linux was fine and did so automatically. currently looking at [this](https://stackoverflow.com/questions/55482462/pyinstaller-how-to-hidden-import-moviepy)
+     -
    - I'll have to research how to package python apps, and then populate more substeps for this step
    - [instructions](https://www.geeksforgeeks.org/create-a-single-executable-from-a-python-project/)
    - notes